matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 ### Refactoring for Proxy Compatibility

-In the `contracts/` directory you'll observe the refactored the contract which initializes state variables through an `initialize` function instead of the constructor, in line with the Transparent Proxy pattern.
+In the `contracts/` directory you'll observe the refactored the [`CrowdfundingCampaign` contract](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/contracts/CrowdfundingCampaign.sol) which initializes state variables through an `initialize` function instead of the constructor, in line with the Transparent Proxy pattern.